roadmaus/Slyce_Invoice/README.md

 ## Features

 - 📝 Create and manage professional invoices
-- 👥 Customer management system
+- 👥 Customer management system with support for business and private customers
-- 💼 Multiple business profile support
+- 💼 Multiple business profile support with default profile selection
-- 🏷️ Quick tags for frequent invoice items
+- 🏷️ Quick tags for frequent invoice items with color-coding and search functionality
-- 💾 Automatic data persistence
+- 💾 Automatic data persistence and profile-specific invoice numbers
-- 📤 Export/Import functionality
+- 📤 Export/Import functionality with data management options
-- 🖨️ PDF generation with customizable templates
+- 🖨️ PDF generation with customizable templates and preview settings
-- 🌍 German language support
+- 🌍 Support for 17 languages with dynamic language settings

-## TODO

-- 🎨 Template System Improvements
-  - Multiple template designs for different business sizes
-  - Template preview functionality
-  - Enhanced customization options
-- 👋 Enhanced Customer Interaction
-  - Improved title handling and formal/informal greeting options
-  - Customizable salutations based on locale
-- 💫 UI Feedback Improvements
-  - Non-intrusive success/error notifications
-  - Visual indicators for action completion
-  - Status indicators for ongoing processes
-  - Subtle animation feedback for user interactions
+- 🎨 Theme support with light, dark, and system preferences

 ## Installation